 What to do when your indoor bulbs start to die.

 Indoor bulbs provide a fabulous bridge for colour and beauty in your home between Christmas and the start of spring.
-I hope that you found our tips on looking after indoor bulbs helpful earlier in the year.

 Our Paperwhite flowering bowl has reached the end of it's season and I think yours will have too.
 So what do you do with your bulbs now?